mkrolczykk/airflow-project/README.md

 ```
 $ airflow connections import ./local_connections.json
 ```
-Check in docker-compose log if tests has passed and if everything works correctly.
+Check in docker-compose log if tests has passed and if everything works correctly. <br />
+The app should be ready to use.

 ## Status